thirdgen88/mssql-docker/README.md

       at midnight)
 4. restores
     * on-demand using: /restore.sh script - restores the latest backup
-    * on-demand from the latest labeled backup, e.g.: `/restore.sh "" 0.0.1` will restore the latest backup with `0.0.1`
-      label; it is also supported to pass the full backup name instead of a label
+    * on-demand from the latest labeled backup, e.g.: `/restore.sh database-name 0.0.1` will restore the latest backup with `0.0.1` label; it is also supported to pass the full backup name instead of a label
+5. restores directly from S3 bucket: `/restore-from-s3.sh database-name backup-name`

+**Please notice:** In all enumerated cases `database-name` can be omitted (if used as the last parameter) or passed as empty string `/backup.sh "" label` (if used as middle parameter) and this will default to `MSSQL_DATABASE` variable.

+Sample compose file with configured MS SQL Server and DB Backup container - tested against Docker Swarm: [docker-compose-db-backup.yml](docker-compose-db-backup.yml)

 # References